 On 8 December 2004, the Australian Government amended Australia's extradition legislation in relation to Croatia.
 The Extradition (Croatia) Regulations 2004 simplify the requirements for Croatia when making an extradition request to Australia.

 In 2013, Australia and Croatia signed an Air Services Agreement.
-The Agreement, together with a Memorandum of Understanding between the aeronautical authorities, entitles airlines of both countries to operate daily services between Australia and Croatia and may help to expand tourism and commercial links. ’
+The Agreement, together with a Memorandum of Understanding between the aeronautical authorities, entitles airlines of both countries to operate daily services between Australia and Croatia.

 (Note: Positions indicated in the list below were held at the time of the visits)